sihrc/CollectiveMotion/Code/README.txt

 				Provides most of the results.
 New tasks can be implemented, following similar structure under class scaffold.Task
 			>analyzeSweep.py
-				Run to access data.
+				Run to access data results.
 Compiles all analysis.csv files into sweepresults.csv.
 				From sweepresults.csv, specific sweep results can be accessed by inputting line number of their locations in sweepresults.csv
 			>automatedRun.py